 \section{Conclusion and Future Work}

 In this work, we set the first step towards robust learning against relational adversaries: we theoretically characterize the conditions for robustness and the sources of robustness-accuracy trade-off, and propose a provably robust learning framework.
 Motivated by the theoretical insights, we instantiate the framework for the application of authorship attribution.
-Our empirical evaluation shows that a combination of input normalization and adversarial training can significantly enhance model robustness.
-For future work, we see automatic detection of semantics-preserving transformation as a promising addition to our current expert knowledge approach, and plan to extend the normalization approach to deal with other kinds of attacks beyond relational adversaries.
+Our empirical evaluation shows that the normalize-and-predict approach can significantly enhance model robustness against attacks using semantic-preserving transformation at much computation overhead.

 For future work, we see promising directions in both improving the normalizer and using the \nandp framework in broader applications.
 A normalizer for general purpose transformations over more types of codes and programming languages can help gauging the robustness of models in more applications with larger scale. \nandp could also be used in non-adversarial setting, e.g. removing biases in data sets and enhancing model interpretability.
 Last, we are eager to explore the synergy of \nandp with other defense mechanism such as adversarial training to harness the benefits from both worlds.